 40% incidence >40 yrs

 3) Parity: Common in nulliparous or infertile women

 Symptoms of Fibroids:

 1) Menstrual Disturbances, the most common symptom of FIBROID.
 50% Fibroids are asymptomatic.
 Women may have a single symptom or present with several complaints depending upon the number, size, and location of tumors.
 There is progressive menorrhagia (Regularly timed episodes of bleeding that are excessive in amount > 80ml and/or duration of flow > 5days, Polymennorhoea (Frequent & regularly timed episodes of bleeding occurring at intervals of 21 days or less) occurs when cystic ovaries & Pelvic infection coexist.
 Metrorrhagia (Intermenstrual bleeding ) is common with submucous fibroid.

 Does a patient have FIBROID?

 1) The commonest diagnostic test carried out to ascertain fibroid is Ultrasound.
 Ultrasound shows Fibroid as a well-defined mass.

-3) Intravenous pyelogram is required in broad ligament fibroid to check the anatomy and pathology of ureter
+3) An intravenous pyelogram is required in broad ligament fibroid to check the anatomy and pathology of the ureter

-4) Blood investigations like hemoglobin to ascertain the degree of anaemia, blood group& Rh typing.
+4) Blood investigations like hemoglobin to ascertain the degree of anemia, blood group& Rh typing.